jsofra/bin-packing/doc/blog.md

 #### First Fit Packing

-With first fit packing we aim to create the smallest number of bins of a fixed size that the items fit into.
-We do that by iteratively placing items into the first bin that the item will fit into until there are no items left, like thus:
+With first fit packing we aim to create the smallest number of fixed size bins that the items fit into.
+We iteratively place items into the first bin that it will fit into until there are no items left.
+Thus:

 <ol>
 <li>start with a single empty bin</li>